CME PROGRAM

 Pictured left to right: Vicken Pamoukian, MD, Aram Cazazian, DDS, Edgar Housepian, MD, Larry Najarian, MD, and Arthur Kabukian, DDS

 As Armenia became a proud independent nation in 1991, its healthcare delivery system faced unexpected challenges.
-While in the United States Continuing Medical Education (CME) is a yearly requirement for physicians, dentists, and most healthcare professionals, in Armenia, CME is not a requirement and does not really exist.
-So once one graduates from medical or dental schools there are no programs for continuing education.
+While in the United States Continuing Medical Education (CME) is a yearly requirement for physicians, dentists, and most healthcare professionals, in Armenia, CME was not a requirement and did not really exist.

-Several years ago, Fund for Armenian Relief (FAR) and AAHPO, through the vision of Dr. Raffy A. Hovanessian, recognized the depth and widespread nature of this problem and partnered to fund the CME Program for physicians from rural Armenia and Karabagh.
-This program is vital to training physicians and nurses as tens of thousands of Armenians depend on their medical skills.
-The feedback gained from physicians trained in this program has been very positive.
-Truly appreciative of the knowledge gained, the graduates return to their rural villages, apply the skills gained in treating their patients and sharing their knowledge with fellow physicians.
+A number of years ago, AAHPO, through the vision of Dr. Raffy A. Hovanessian, recognized the depth and widespread nature of this problem and founded the AAHPO, Dr. Raffy Hovanessian Medical Education Program for rural physicians.
+This program was vital to training physicians as tens of thousands of Armenians in Artsakh depended on their medical skills.

 Scholarship

-Over the course of four weeks, physician and nurses participate in intensive programs in their specialty or subspecialty in leading medical centers, universities and advanced clinics in Yerevan.
-AAHPO’s efforts to raise funds for the CME program were realized through several major fundraisers and the generosity and philanthropy of Mr. & Mrs. Nazar & Ardemis Nazarian which have secured the continuation of the program for now.
-However, AAHPO still depends on the generosity of its members and friends to keep the CME program in place for many years to come.
+AAHPO’s efforts to raise funds for the CME program were realized through annual major fundraisers and the generosity and philanthropy of Mr. & Mrs. Nazar & Ardemis Nazarian, as well as many other dedicated donors who believe strongly in the program.
+Today, the AAHPO, Dr. Raffy Hovanessian Medical Education Program still depends on the generosity of AAHPO members and friends to stand with the Artsakh doctors in Armenia, and to maintain their CME program for many years to come.